 Deletes a hosted zone.

 You can delete a hosted zone only if it contains only the default SOA record and NS resource record sets.
 If the hosted zone contains other resource record sets, you must delete them before you can delete the hosted zone.
-If you try to delete a hosted zone that contains other resource record sets, the request fails, and Amazon Route 53 returns a
+If you try to delete a hosted zone that contains other resource record sets, the request fails, and Route 53 returns a

 error.
 For information about deleting records from your hosted zone, see ChangeResourceRecordSets

 To verify that the hosted zone has been deleted, do one of the following:

 GetHostedZone action to request information about the hosted zone.

 ListHostedZones action to get a list of the hosted zones associated with the current Amazon Web Services account.